-During the 2019 winter season, Denison also carried out drilling programs at Waterbury Lake and Hook-Carter, and a winter drilling program at the Waterfound River project was carried out by the operator, Orano Canada.
-While spending on exploration pipeline projects has generally been reduced compared to prior years, exploration activities continue to deliver encouraging results generally warranting follow-up.
+During the 2019 winter season, Denison carried out drilling programs at Waterbury Lake and Hook-Carter, and a winter drilling program at the Waterfound River project was carried out by the operator, Orano Canada.
+Results from the winter drilling programs were reported during the first quarter of 2019.
+No significant activity was carried out on Denison's exploration pipeline properties during the second quarter of 2019, and no field programs are planned the remainder of 2019.